 Even though you no longer need to calculate sample size as an experiment runs, you should understand why it's important to have a healthy sample size when making decisions.

 A healthy sample size is at the heart of making accurate statistical conclusions and a strong motivation behind why we created Stats Engine.
-When your test has a low conversion rate for a given sample size, it means that there is not yet enough evidence to conclude that the effect you're seeing is due to a real difference between the baseline and variation instead of due to chance: in statistical terms, your test is underpowered.
+When your test has a low conversion rate for a given sample size, it means that there is not yet enough evidence to conclude that the effect you're seeing is due to a real difference between the baseline and variation instead of chance.
+In statistical terms, your test is underpowered.

-The table below provides an estimate of the sample size you would need to accurately detect different levels of Improvement (relative difference in conversion rates) across a few different baseline conversion rates, based on Optimizely’s Sample Size Calculator/Stats Engine.
-It takes fewer visitors to detect large differences in conversion rates; just look across any row to see how this works.
+The table below estimates the sample size you would need to accurately detect different levels of Improvement (relative difference in conversion rates) across a few different baseline conversion rates based on Optimizely’s Sample Size Calculator and Stats Engine.
+It takes fewer visitors to detect large differences in conversion rates—look across any row to see how it works.

 The same is true for higher baseline conversion rates: as your baseline conversion rate gets higher, you need a smaller sample size to measure Improvement.
 Read each column from top to bottom to see how this works.

-Stats Engine allows you evaluate results as they come in and avoid making decisions on tests with low, underpowered sample sizes (a “weak conclusion”) without having to commit to predetermined sample sizes before running a test.
-You want to avoid making business decisions based on underpowered tests because any improvement that you see is unlikely to hold up when you implement your variation, potentially causing you to spend valuable resources and realize no benefit.
+Stats Engine lets you evaluate results as they come in and avoid making decisions on tests with low, underpowered sample sizes (a “weak conclusion”), without committing to predetermined sample sizes before running a test.
+You want to avoid making business decisions based on underpowered tests because any improvement that you see is unlikely to hold up when you implement your variation, which could result in spending valuable resources and realizing no benefit.

-When your variation reaches a statistical significance greater than your desired significance level (by default, 90%), Optimizely will declare it a winner or loser.
-You can stop your test once your variations reach significance.
+When your variation reaches a statistical significance greater than your desired significance level (by default, 90%), Optimizely will declare the variation a winner or loser.
+You can stop the test when your variations reach significance.

-If some of your variations haven't reached significance, decide whether you can afford to wait for the number of visitors needed to reach significance or use the sample size calculator described below to calculate how many visitors you would need if the Improvement percentage were to change.
+If some of your variations haven't reached significance, decide whether you can afford to wait for the number of visitors needed to reach significance or use the Sample Size Calculator to calculate how many visitors you would need if the Improvement percentage changes.

-Why would you see a high Improvement percentage but a Statistical Significance of 0%?
-It's because your experiment is underpowered and hasn't had enough visitors.
-As more visitors encounter your variations, and convert, you'll start to see Statistical Significance increase because Optimizely is collecting evidence to declare winners and losers.
-Learn more in our article on the Stats Engine.
+You'll see a high Improvement percentage with a Statistical Significance of 0% if your experiment is underpowered and hasn't had enough visitors.
+As more visitors encounter your variations and convert, you'll start to see Statistical Significance increase because Optimizely is collecting evidence to declare winners and losers.

-Even with Stats Engine in place, you probably still want to know how long you can expect your experiments to take, so that you can plan and roadmap them accurately.
-This article will walk you through the process for doing exactly that.
+Even with Stats Engine in place, you probably still want to know how long you can expect your experiments to take for planning.
+This article will walk you through the process.

 Have a question about test duration or your results?
 Head over to the Optimizely Community to post a discussion and see what others are talking about.

-The calculator takes two inputs and then tells you what the sample size for both your original and your variation should be to meet your statistical goals.
-There are also options to modify the recommended statistical significance level, which should reflect the statistical significance level you choose for your Optimizely project.
-The values you choose for the calculator will be unique to each experiment and goal.
+Based on two inputs (baseline conversion rate and minimum detectable effect), the calculator returns the sample sizes you need for your original and your variation to meet your statistical goals.
+You can also change the statistical significance, which should match the statistical significance level you choose for your Optimizely project.
+The values you input for the calculator will be unique to each experiment and goal.

 Here’s what the calculator looks like.
-To help you use the calculator for your conversion rate test, we’ll walk you through the inputs in more detail below.
+To help you use the calculator for your conversion rate test, we’ll walk you through each input in more detail below.

 Great, I’m done calculating sample size!
-Now, how long will it take to run the test?
+Now, how long will it take to run my experiment?

-Are you trying to calculate experiment length, but your site has low traffic?
-Check out some strategies in our article on testing low-traffic sites!
+If you're trying to calculate experiment length, but your site has low traffic, check out some strategies in Testing tips for low-traffic sites.

-This is the current conversion rate (number of successful actions divided by the number of visitors who saw the page) for the page you’re testing.
-Baseline conversion rates can usually be calculated using data found in analytics platforms like Google Analytics or from a previous Optimizely experiment.
-If you don't have a previous Optimizely experiment, you can always run a "monitoring campaign" in Optimizely, which is an experiment that has only an Original, no Variations, just to measure baseline conversions.
+You can usually calculate baseline conversion rates with data from analytics platforms like Google Analytics or from a previous Optimizely experiment.
+If you don't have a previous Optimizely experiment, you can run a monitoring campaign: an Optimizely experiment that has only an original, and no variations, to measure baseline conversions.

 Minimum detectable effect (MDE)

-This is a simple idea but a long explanation—play with the calculator and it will become clear pretty quickly, and then you can skip this long explanation.
+This is a simple idea, but a long explanation.
+If you play with the Sample Size Calculator, it will probably become clear pretty quickly, and then you can skip this long explanation.

-Once you’ve entered your baseline conversion rate, the next step is to decide how much change from the baseline (how big or small a lift) you want to be able to detect.
+After you entered your baseline conversion rate in the calculator, you need to decide how much change from the baseline (how big or small a lift) you want to detect.
 You’ll need less traffic to detect big changes and more traffic to detect small changes.
-The Optimizely Results page and sample size calculator are set to measure change relative to the baseline conversion rate.
+The Optimizely Results page and Sample Size Calculator will measure change relative to the baseline conversion rate.

-With these inputs, your test will be able to detect 80% of the time when a variation's underlying conversion rate is actually 19% or 21%, i.e. 20% +/- (5% x 20%).
-If you try to detect differences smaller than 5%, your test is said to be underpowered.
 Power is a measure of how well you can distinguish the difference you are detecting from no difference at all.
-So running an underpowered test is the equivalent of not being able to make strong declarations of whether your variations are actually winning or losing.
+So running an underpowered test is the equivalent of not being able to strongly declare whether your variations are winning or losing.

-In Optimizely, Effect, or lift, is labeled Improvement on the Optimizely Results page.
-It is always presented as relative, not absolute.
+In Optimizely, effect (or lift) is labeled Improvement on the Results page.
+Effect (or lift) is always presented as relative, not absolute.

-Once you input these two numbers, the calculator will tell you what sample size you need for your original and also for your variation.
-The calculator is by default set to the recommended level for statistical significance for your tests.
-You have the option to change these inputs depending on the level of risk you are comfortable with for your experiments.
-To learn more about each of these options, we’ve provided some more detail below.
+If you enter the baseline conversion rate and MDE into the Sample Size Calculator, the calculator will tell you what sample size you need for your original and each variation.
+The calculator's default setting is the recommended level for statistical significance for your experiment.
+You can change the statistical significance value according to the right level of risk for your experiment.

 You can also use MDE to benchmark how long to run a test and the impact you're likely to see.
-This approach can help provide a guideline through the uncertainty of testing, so you can prioritize experiments according to expected ROI.
-To learn more, read about using MDE to gauge the effort and potential impact of a test.
+This approach can help provide guidelines, in spite of the uncertainty of testing, so you can prioritize experiments according to expected return on investment.
+To learn more, read "Use MDE to prioritize tests."

-Statistical significance answers the question, “How likely is it that my test results will say I have a winner when I actually don’t?”
-Generally we talk about this as 90% statistical significance.
-A different way to say the same thing is that we will accept a 10% false positive rate, where the result is not real (100% - 10% = 90%).
-This calculator defaults to 90% statistical significance, and is generally how tests are run.
-If you would like to increase or decrease the level of statistical significance for your test, you can edit this input.
-Note that you can also change the significance level at which Optimizely uses to declare winners and losers from the Settings tab of the Home page.
+Statistical significance answers the question, “How likely is it that my experiment results will say I have a winner when I actually don’t?”
+We usually consider 90% statistical significance.
+Another way to say the same thing is that we will accept a 10% false positive rate, where the result is not real (100% - 10% = 90%).

 Does Optimizely use 1-tailed or 2-tailed tests?

-In the context of A/B testing, a 1-tailed test tells you whether a variation can identify a “winner” whereas a 2-tailed test will check for statistical significance in both directions.
-Previously, Optimizely used 1-tailed tests because we believe in giving you actionable business results, but we now solve this for you even more accurately through false discovery rate control.
-Find out more in our Stats Engine article.
+In A/B testing, a 1-tailed test tells you whether a variation can identify a winner.
+A 2-tailed test checks for statistical significance in both directions.
+Previously, Optimizely used 1-tailed tests because we believe in giving you actionable business results, but we now solve this for you even more accurately with false discovery rate control.

 The right level of risk for you

-When running an experiment, you may need to consider the trade-off between running tests quickly and reducing the chance of inaccuracy in your results (false positives and false negatives).
-Generally, tests are run at 90% statistical significance.
-You can adjust this threshold based on how much risk you are willing to take.
+When you're running an experiment, you may need to consider the trade-off between running experiments quickly and reducing the chance of inaccuracy in your results (false positives and false negatives).
+Experiments are usually run at 90% statistical significance.
+You can adjust this threshold based on how much risk of inaccuracy you can accept.

-In general, smaller differences take longer to detect, because you need more data to confirm that Optimizely observed an actual, statistically significant difference, not random changes in conversion patterns.
+In general, smaller differences take longer to detect because you need more data to confirm that Optimizely observed an actual, statistically significant difference rather than random changes in conversion patterns.

-If you find that your test has been running for a considerable amount of time and you still need more unique visitors to reach significance, this could be because Optimizely is observing scattered data - or conversions that are erratic and inconsistent over time.
+If your experiment has been running for a considerable amount of time and you still need more unique visitors to reach significance, this could be because Optimizely is observing scattered data—conversions that are erratic and inconsistent over time.
 If your data has high variability, Stats Engine will require more data before showing significance.

-When you are measuring impulse-driven goals (such as video plays or e-mail sign-ups), data tends to be more scattered, as visitor behavior is tends to be erratic and easily affected by many small impulses.
-However, when you are measuring goals that involve carefully weighed decisions (such as a high-value purchase), you will see more stable, less variable data.
+When you are measuring impulse-driven goals like video plays or e-mail sign-ups, data tends to be more scattered because visitor behavior tends to be erratic and easily affected by many small impulses.
+However, when you are measuring goals that involve carefully weighed decisions, such as a high-value purchase, you will see more stable, less variable data.
 Optimizely’s Stats Engine automatically calculates variability and adjusts accordingly.

 Low Variability Data: The blue line shows a data set for which the baseline conversion rate varies from 3.2% to 4.8%.
 If a variation raises this metric to 5%, we can tell that it is significant.

 High Variability Data: The green line shows data set whose baseline conversion rate varies between 2% and 6%.
-If a variation raises this metric to 5%, we would need additional data to call results significant, because 5% falls within the baseline conversion range.
+If a variation raises this metric to 5%, we will need more data to call results significant because 5% falls within the baseline conversion range.